U.S. Route 422: Western segment

 Most of the highway in Ohio still runs along its original alignment.
 The section in Parkman Township, Geauga County was twinned during World War II.
 The four-lane divided highway was extended to Warren by 1950.
-Additionally, the eastern terminus of the segment was extended to the Tacony–Palmyra Bridge in Tacony, Philadelphia, The eastern terminus was moved to US 1/US 13 in Hunting Park in 1961.

 The expressway bypass of Butler was built in the early 1960s.
 Previously, the road ran through downtown Butler.

 The section that runs through Moraine State Park near Butler was upgraded to expressway standards in 1969.

 In 1971, an expressway bypass around downtown Youngstown opened.

 In the 1970s, bypasses were built around the cities of New Castle, Kittanning, and Indiana.
 Sections of the Indiana bypass remained incomplete until 1995 and the Kittanning bypasses were completed in 2001.
 Part of the bypass in New Castle is now part of the Interstate Highway System, as an extension of I-376 runs concurrent with US 422 for 3 mi.

 The divided highway portion of US 422 connecting downtown Solon to I-271 and I-480 was originally signed as US 422 Alternate.
 In December 1992, the freeway was extended eastward through Bainbridge Township across the LaDue Reservoir to SR 44 in Auburn Center, and US 422 was rerouted along I-271 and the former US 422 Alternate.
 The new freeway made US 422 a popular route for truckers and commuters and made the remaining two-lane portion in Geauga County particularly dangerous.
 The state has added traffic lights, rumble strips and extra width to the road to try to alleviate some of the danger.
 Prior to the realignment, US 422 originally ran along Chagrin Boulevard (formerly Kinsman Road) and Washington Street through Woodmere, Pepper Pike, Moreland Hills, Chagrin Falls, and Bainbridge Township.